nzzdev/Storytelling-Styleguide/pages/style/basic-charts.md

 <div class="stabilityIndex stable">Stable</div>
 ```

-Almost all basic charts for our online platform are done in Q. Only charts with details and annotations that are not possible in Q should be designed and uploaded through Q's Infographic tool.
+Almost all basic charts for our online platform are created using our online chart toolbox Q. Only charts with details and annotations that are not possible in Q are be designed by hand and uploaded through Q's Infographic tool.
 The print template for basic charts can be downloaded via the [assets page](assets).

-Basic bar charts are usually used for showing categorized data over time or comparing.
-Stacking bars are also good when you want to show subdivisions in your dataset.
-Line charts can be used for change-over-time as well as showing correlations in time-based data sets.

 All of the following definitions contain a tag in the bottom right corner which describes which medium the definition applies to.
 ```image